Introduction

 Implementation process

-- Formed a cross-functional implementation team
+- Formed a cross-functional implementation team.

-- Created standardised templates and workflows
+- Created standardised project templates and workflows that aligned with the company’s project management best practices.

-- Conducted extensive training sessions for employees
+- Conducted comprehensive training sessions for employees at all levels and offered ongoing support during the transition.

 Results

-- 20% increase in project profitability
+- 20% increase in project profitability through improved planning and resource allocation.

-- Improved resource allocation across global teams
+- Streamlined resource allocation and utilisation across global teams and projects.

-- Enhanced reporting capabilities for executive decision-making.
+- Enhanced reporting and dashboard capabilities, empowering executives with better insights for decision-making.

 Key takeaway